dinosauryeo/IT-project/README.md

 ## Access and Permissions
 ### Repositories
-If need github repository ownership transfer, please contact us via email: rebecca.r.feng.0.0@gmail.com or dinosauryeo@gmail.com
+If need github repository ownership transfer or have any questions, please contact us via email: rebecca.r.feng.0.0@gmail.com or dinosauryeo@gmail.com

 ---